 Around one in three of the human rights defenders PBI works with are lawyers, and many more provide legal advice and paralegal support alongside other work.
 Over the past year, PBI has been working with its network of pro bono lawyers to identify the barriers to the work of human rights defenders working to protect the rule of law, and how to best strengthen their capacities so they can overcome them.
 Together, we identified a pressing need to digitise our current support, and the need to provide tailored capacity-building training and mentoring schemes, and knowledge-sharing best practice platforms for defenders working to defend the rule of law.

-As we approach Day of the Endangered Lawyer, we want to reflect on the privileges that lawyers in the UK enjoy and put a spotlight on the human rights lawyers paying a higher price to defend the rule of law in other regions.
+To commemorate Day of the Endangered Lawyer we wanted to reflect on the privileges that lawyers in the UK enjoy and put a spotlight on the human rights lawyers paying a higher price to defend the rule of law in other regions.
 They risk their lives every day to support the rule of law, and build global respect for justice and civil liberties.
-We have invited a selection of representatives from the legal and political sectors to reflect on the importance of the rule of law, what it means to be a lawyer in a rapidly changing world and how to mobilise the resources of the international legal community to support lawyers at risk.
+We invited a selection of representatives from the legal and political sectors to reflect on the importance of the rule of law, what it means to be a lawyer in a rapidly changing world and how to mobilise the resources of the international legal community to support lawyers at risk.

 Defending the Rule of Law: Costs and Privileges

-Lord Phillips, first president of the UK Supreme Court, will introduce the webinar before running through the order of the night and presenting the film Defending the Rule of Law: Costs and Privileges.
+Lord Phillips, first president of the UK Supreme Court, introduced the webinar before running through the order of the night and presenting the film Defending the Rule of Law: Costs and Privileges.

 Panel 1: Perspectives from the field